Is Mexico A Socialist Country?

 Mexico’s Ranking Of Economic Freedom

-Under the Heritage index of economic freedom, Mexico is ranked about 67th globally regarding economic freedom.
-Mexico’s economic freedoms ranking is part of the Heritage Economic Freedom study.
+Under the Heritage Index of economic freedom, Mexico is ranked about 67th globally regarding economic freedom.
+Mexico’s ranking of economic freedoms is part of the Heritage Economic Freedom study.

 The Heritage study looks at four primary areas of freedom for each country that is defined as the following: